frpboy/sahakar-accounts/plan.md

 - ✅ Configure categories, GST rates, system rules
 - ✅ Export any data (with watermark)
 - ✅ Emergency unlock capability
+- ✅ Edit past days data (ONLY role with this permission)

 **Restrictions**:
 - ❌ Should NOT perform daily data entry
 - ❌ Overrides MUST always be logged with reason
 - ❌ Cannot delete locked days (only soft delete with reason)
+- ❌ Can only edit past data during locking window (2 AM - 6:59 AM IST)

 **Accountability**:
 - All Super Admin actions logged with timestamp, IP, reason